laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, **LanceDB** manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.
 To use LanceDB, you need to convert your data into the Lance format.
 While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particulary, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.
 These non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.

+Let us now review the code for different operations.

 ### Appending data